 If you are a solo traveler or a group of less than 4, then do not try to get the permit in Shimla as you will be denied.
 Rather, continue to Reckong Peo and apply there.
 This rule somehow is not applicable in Peo.
 You will easily get the permit even if you are a solo traveler.

 Where to get an Inner Line Permit for Spiti Valley in Reckong Peo?

 If you do not want to go through the hassle, then there are a few travel agents in both Reckong Peo and Kalpa who can help get the permit on your behalf for about Rs.
 100 to Rs.
 200 per person.

 In Keylong, the process is pretty much the same as Reckong Peo.
 There will not be many people around and the 4 people rule too is not strictly followed.
 You can get the permits from the DC office Keylong but will have to bring in your 2 passport-sized photographs.

 I hope this information on the inner line permit for Spiti Valley was helpful.
-If you have any further questions, please feel free to ask in the comments section below or at our Community Forum, and I will be happy to answer.
+If you have any questions, please feel free to ask in the comments section below and I will be happy to answer.
 You can also follow me on Instagram and chat with me live there or subscribe to my YouTube channel and ask a question there.